-You will notice that none of the guidelines above mention postal submissions.
-While it can be a really nice treat to get an awesome print or well designed mail-out in the post, it isn’t necessary, and can be a waste of your hard earned money.
+You will notice that none of the guidelines above mentions postal submissions.
+While it can be a really nice treat to get an awesome print or well-designed mail-out in the post, it isn’t necessary and can be a waste of your hard-earned money.
 You do not have to spend a lot of time and money to get your work noticed.
-Once you are earning enough from your illustrations, by all means make some interesting mail-outs, but if you are just starting out and can’t afford to eat, it shouldn’t be a priority.
+Once you are earning enough from your illustrations, by all means, make some interesting mail-outs, but if you are just starting out and can’t afford to eat, it shouldn’t be a priority.

 Even if your work isn’t quite right for the agency at the time, if you submit your work the correct way it will get looked at, so why discount yourself?
 Take 10 minutes and do the research.
 It will make all the difference!

 If you find this post useful or know someone who will, please feel free to share it.
 We hope this helps you on your quest to becoming a successful illustrator.

 Sign up for our monthly newsletter to receive the latest illustration and animation from Folio’s inspiring illustrators.